Skip to main content

 1

-Name your metric, choose an output type, and describe what it measures.
-For LLM as Judge metrics, write the evaluation prompt.
+Open Studio in Author mode.
+Name your metric, pick an engine (LLM Judge, Pattern, or Formula — locked after the first save), choose an output type, and describe what it measures.
+For LLM Judge metrics, write the evaluation prompt.
 For formulas, build the expression from existing metrics.

 2

-Run your metric against a real call in the Playground to validate it produces the results you expect.
+Use the test rail in Studio to run your metric against representative calls and validate it produces the results you expect.
 Iterate until you’re satisfied.

 3

-Attach the metric to a metric policy for automated collection on incoming calls, or to a simulation run plan for testing.
+Attach the metric to a collector for automated collection on incoming calls, or to a simulation run plan for testing.

 SDK Reference